monterovincent/Health/README.md

 # Health
 Prostate Cancer Awareness Web Project

-This project is a simple educational web page created using **HTML**, **CSS**, and **JavaScript**.
+This project is an eduactional web page  created using HTML, CSS, and JavaScript.
 It aims to inform and empower men with useful lifestyle tips, research, and screening information that can help in fighting and surviving prostate cancer.

  Project Purpose